yuyimimimi/McLinOS/README.md

 McLinOS: A Linux-Compatible  for MCUs

+As a kind of trial, I started this project to dive deeper into learning the implementation and concepts of the Linux kernel.

 McLinOS is an experimental, cross-platform operating system kernel designed for Microcontroller Units (MCUs).
 McLinOS is architected as a General-Purpose Operating System (GPOS) while maintaining deterministic hard real-time capabilities.The core philosophy of McLinOS is to bridge the gap between RTOS and Embedded Linux, enabling "Write Once, Run Anywhere" by providing a native Linux-compatible kernel environment on resource-constrained hardware.